andrewgarcia08/andrewgarcia08.github.io/README.md

 This project was one of my first ones utilizing Excel outside of school and was a developing interest at the time of work.
 With news of the University of Delaware moving up in the Conference for all of its Division 1 teams, I was tasked with creating charts and tools that would help compare our football teams with other schools to determine our future performance.

 [View Project Website Here -->] (https://andrewgarcia08.github.io/college-football_performance-analysis/)

+#### 2. Neural Networks Project using Titanic.csv Dataset (2024)
+This project demonstrates the application of neural networks to predict passenger survival outcomes based on the Titanic dataset.
+The project encompasses data loading, preprocessing, model training, and performance evaluation.
+Key steps include handling missing values, splitting data into training and test sets, and experimenting with various batch sizes and epoch counts to optimize model accuracy.
+Visualizations of training and validation accuracy, as well as loss plots, are provided to illustrate the model's learning behavior and optimization process.

+While working on this project, I developed a deeper interest in learning more about this new area of data analytics, particularly how machine learning models can be optimized for real-world applications, from data preprocessing techniques to fine-tuning neural network architectures for better accuracy and efficiency.

+[View Project Website Here -->] (https://andrewgarcia08.github.io/NeuralNetworksProject-TitanicDataset/)